How to keep students motivated during the sale.

 One of our sponsors recently asked if we had any suggestions on how they should remind their students to sell each day during their school fundraiser.
 We liked the question because they wanted to take the promotion of their sale seriously.

-Too often, the typical announcement that seems to be made during the sale is, “Don’t forget to sell!”.
-Some schools don’t even do that.
-They’ll simply remind students to turn in their orders at the end.
-Some schools actually do prompt their student to sell by saying something generic like, “We need as many students to help with this fundraiser as possible”.
-While this approach is reminding the students, most have heard it before and will quickly tune out because it's the same boring message that’s been heard before.
+Too often, the typical announcement that seems to be made during the sale is, "Don't forget to sell!".
+Some schools don't even do that.
+They'll remind students to turn in their orders at the end.
+Some schools prompt their students to sell by saying something generic like, "We need as many students to help with this fundraiser as possible".
+While this approach reminds the students, most have heard it before and will quickly tune out because it's the same boring message that's been heard before.

-Instead, schools should be working to getting and keeping the attention of their students with inspiring, fun and thought-provoking messages.
+Instead, schools should work on getting and keeping their students' attention with inspiring, fun, and thought-provoking messages.
 In other words, put some work into it and be creative.
-Your students will actually look forward to hearing what each day’s announcement will be.
+Your students will look forward to hearing each day's announcement.

-There are basically 3 reasons why you should spend time before your sale on creating promotional fundraising announcements:
+There are three reasons why you should spend time before your sale on creating promotional fundraising announcements:

 - They'll get the attention of your students.

-- By changing the message each day, students are more apt to tune in.
+- By changing the message daily, students are more apt to tune in.

-- They keep students focused on why your fundraiser is important.
+- They keep students focused on why your fundraiser is essential.